SUMMIT, January/February 1985, Volume 31, No. 1

 Geographically, the Seven Devils have a little of everything.
-The range was created when a block of basalt was faulted up leaving a steep eastern es- carpment and a more gradual sloping western side.
-In the meantime, the Salmon River cut an immense trench on the east side of the range, and the Snake River cut an even deeper canyon along the western side.
-Add to this glacial ice during the ice ages, volcanic intrusions, limestone caves and an assortment of other rock that would make any geologist dizzy, and you have one mountain range named the Seven Devils.
+The range was created when a block of basalt was faulted up, leaving a steep eastern escarpment and a more gradual-sloping West Side.
+In the meantime, the Salmon River cut an immense trench on the East Side of the range and the Snake River cut an even deeper canyon along the West Side.
+Add to this glacial ice during the ice ages, volcanic intrusions, limestone caves and an assortment of other rock that would make any geologist dizzy, and you have a mountain range called the Seven Devils.

-The peaks are peaks are conglomeration of shattered towers and massive talus slopes with slanted rock bedding added just to confuse the situation.
-The peaks have a deceptive quality that often puts route finding abilities to the test.
-Ledges appear and end in the most unlikely places, and chimneys that look very prominent are generally traps for the unwary.
+The peaks are a conglomeration of shattered towers and massive talus slopes with slanted rock bedding to confuse the situation.
+The peaks have a deceptive quality that often puts route-finding abilities to the test.
+Ledges appear and end in the most unlikely places.
+Chimneys that look prominent are often traps for the unwary.
 Climbing is a combination of slogging through talus, boulder hopping and climbing short broken ledges.
 Technical climbing opportunities are limited by the loose rock that clutters every ledge, shelf or ridge top.
 Using a rope for protection only invites rockfall that would more than likely destroy the rope.